AndrewTweddle/EntelectChallenge2013/README.md

 `public override MoveResult EvaluateLeafNodeMove(Move move)` is where the bulk of the work happens.
 This method determines how far each player's attack tank is from attacking the enemy base and how far the defence tank is from getting into a defensive position.
 It evaluates these 4 distances to determine how close the protagonist is from getting into a position where it can attack the enemy base first, and where the enemy can't get back to defend in time.
+This generates a slack value, indicating the amount of "slack" until the winning condition will be realised.

-Depending on whether you are the protagonist (p) or antagonist (pBar) in the scenario, one of the following two methods will be called to convert the slack value into a value for the relevant offensive or defensive actions for your tanks:
+Depending on whether you are the protagonist (p) or antagonist (pBar) in the scenario, one of the following two methods will be called to convert this slack value into a value (on the reverse S-curve) for the relevant offensive or defensive actions for your tanks:
 * `public override void ChooseMovesAsP(MoveResult moveResult)`
 * `public override void ChooseMovesAsPBar(MoveResult moveResult)`